 - If you fail a clinical or industry placement subject more than once, you may be assessed as part of the normal Academic Progress Review policy and subsequently, an initial V or W grade may be replaced with a formal fail grade of F or N with a mark between zero and 49.

-If you do receive a V grade in Semester 2 – what happens next?
+Received a V grade and wondering what happens next?

 To help you achieve your best, both academically and personally, we will have a number of support services available for you.
 To make sure you know about the services that are right for you and your situation, you’ll receive a phone call after Semester 2, 2020 results are released from our Student Success team to talk about how we can best support you at that time.